microsoft/FactoryOrchestrator/docs/docs/service-configuration.md

 </b>

 - ⚠ The service allows any client to connect to it without authentication.
 Any connected client has full access to the service's computer, including the ability to send or copy files, and/or run any command or program with administrator rights. ⚠ (The service has SSL encryption, but it is server-only, clients are not authenticated.)
-- ⚠ If you "install" the service, the service may be configured to run from boot.
-Depending on the configuration the service may even be running before a user has logged on to the computer. ⚠
+- ⚠ If you configure the service to automatically start, the service is configured to run from boot.
+Depending on the service & PC configuration it may even be running before a user has logged on to the computer. ⚠
-- ⚠ Once network access is enabled, it will remain enabled until the changes to enable network access are [reverted](#disable-network-access). ⚠
+- ⚠ Once network access is enabled, it will remain enabled until "EnableNetworkAccess" is set to "false" and the service is restarted. ⚠
 - ⚠ The service and client send information over the network in SSL encrypted JSON using TCP.
 It is vulnerable to man-in-the-middle attacks, as the service defaults to a predefined SSL certificate unless a custom certificate is used. ⚠
 - ⚠ The service currently has minimal logging about what clients are connected to it and what commands each client has executed. ⚠